ethberlin-hackathon/ETHBerlin-Teambuilding/RemixHackathon.md

  - You are still completely free to bring your own ideas.
 Please reach out and ask us if you want your idea to be funded.
  - At the end of the hackathon or shortly after, the evaluation team will select a maximum of 4 teams that will receive a sponsorship.
  - To evaluate your development, we need you to provide a document describing your work (see the "Document" section).
- - The ultimate plan is for us to continue working together. so please, keep in contact with us after event.
+ - The ultimate plan is for us to continue working together.
+So please, keep in contact with us after event.

 ## Plugin list